Summit Elevation (m): 2514

-Ever since skiing up Vermillion with Scott a few years ago, I wanted to go back for Mount Haffner.
+Ever since skiing up Vermillion Peak with Scott Berry a few years ago, I wanted to go back for Mount Haffner.
 The Vermillion burn area makes for some great tree skiing in the right conditions and the no-nonsense approach from hwy 93 makes both of these peaks repeatable – something which I rarely admit to.
 We started out making other plans for Saturday, January 5 2013 but as reports came in regards snow conditions (horrible bottomless sugar down low and hard slabs up high) we changed our aggressive goals and settled on Haffner instead.
 Originally it was Kevin Barton, Eric Coulthard and I but by the time we met in the Numa Falls parking lot we were joined by Kev Papke, Steven Song and Grant.

 Steven and Grant would be on snowshoes (probably not a terrible idea given the snow conditions) and the rest of us on skis.
 The parking lot was gray and cold under a low blanket of clouds.
 We were psyched because we knew there was an inversion and we would be breaking through the clouds within an hour.
 Even though we knew there was a risk of getting too high on Vermillion, we choose to follow the great skin track right across hwy 93 from the parking lot rather than the snowshoe route that Bob Spirko used.
 I figured the skin track up Vermillion would probably have a branch in it to the pass between Haffner and Vermillion once we got higher.
 I was wrong but our choice was still the right one in the end…